Alignak-monitoring/alignak-doc/source/14_contributing/02_how-to-contribute.rst

 The Alignak packages repositories contain several version of the application.
 Some information about the versioning scheme are `available on this page <contributing/release_cycle>`_.

+For Travis build deploying to Bintray:
+   - let the ``alignak`` subject in the bintray json files
+   - create a secure key with the ``travis encrypt`` tool.
+Use yor Bintray API key to generate the key, see https://docs.travis-ci.com/user/deployment/bintray/
+   - copy the secure key into the *travis.yml* file